anthony-tran17/VanPool/README.md

-# Team6
+# VanPool Service System

-project repository for CS5800
+Transportation system that cuts energy use and increases energy efficiency for the University.